-A few months ago we unboxed the Samsung Galaxy Tab S8 Ultra, the first Android device we ever tried on this channel.
-We’re excited to bring you the first E-ink tablet we’ve ever tried, ever!
-Our whole team was super excited about these tablets so, everyone wanted to unbox them, especially the non-creative team.
+A few months ago, we unboxed the Samsung Galaxy Tab S8 Ultra, the first Android device we ever tried on this channel.
+We’re excited to bring you the very first E-ink tablet we’ve ever tried!
+Our whole team was super excited about these tablets, so everyone wanted to unbox them, especially the non-creative team.

-Of the two devices, the Max Lumi 2 is the bigger one, with a 13.3″ screen; that is slightly bigger than the iPad Pro 12.9″.
-We loved the black matte packaging of the devices, it looks and feels premium.
+Of the two devices, the Max Lumi 2 is the bigger one, with a 13.3″ screen; that is slightly bigger than the iPad Pro 12.9″ one.
+We loved the matte black packaging of the devices; it looks and feels premium.
 The box comes with some manuals and a stylus.
 You also get a USB C charging cable.
-It could use a head for that, but, those are not expensive to get, right?
+It could use a head for that, but those are not expensive to get, right?
 The Max Lumi 2 costs $879.99.

-The tablet feels good in the hand, it’s a well built device; one that doesn’t feel cheap at all.
+The tablet feels good in the hand, it’s a well built device that doesn’t feel cheap at all.
 For something this big, it doesn’t feel heavy.
 It has a matte finish on both the front and back, but the back is more fingerprint resistant than the front.

 For the Note Air 2 Plus, our team thought the writing on the tab was on the screen cover that came with the device.
 So we took that off, only to realise that even when turned off, the device has a screensaver.
-None of us understands how exactly that works, but we are eager to find out!
+We have no idea how that works, but we are eager to find out!

 The electronic paper technology on these devices is amazing.
-For those that have always wanted to stick with paper, well, these E-ink tablets might just be the devices you need to go digital.
+For those who have always preferred paper, these E-ink tablets may be just what you need to go digital.
 It looks and feels like paper!
 We wouldn’t hesitate to recommend these devices if you:

 - Want distraction-free technology to help you focus (the black & white screen makes sure you stick to just doing productive tasks).

 - Hate writing on glass because it alters your handwriting just a bit (no matter the note-taking app you use).
-Writing for glass isn’t for everyone, Onyx Boox knew that and that is why they created these tablets.
+Writing on glass isn’t for everyone, Onyx Boox knows that.
+Hence, they created these tablets.

-Stay tuned for a more in-depth analysis of these devices and the E-ink technology.
+Stay tuned for a more detailed examination of these devices and e-ink technology.
 This was just our team’s first impressions of the Onyx Boox Max Lumi 2 and Note Air Plus E-ink tablets.
 Is this the kind of technology you need to go digital?